winoteam/react-router-navigation/README.md

 1. Fork this repository to your own GitHub account and then clone it to your local device
 2. Install dependencies using Yarn: `yarn run bootstrap`
-3. Ensure that the tests are passing using yarn test
+3. Ensure that the tests are passing using `yarn test`
 4. Send a pull request 🙌

-😘 Remember to add tests for your change if possible.
+Remember to add tests for your change if possible.
 ️
 ## 👋 Questions